- What is your school code?

 When will I get my loan and/or grant money?

 Every student has different funding, the dates and amounts will be discussed individually with your Financial Aid Administrator.

 You are required to repay all federal and private student loans that you borrow for school.
 Students have a variety of options when it comes to repayment plans both during and after school.

 Will money from my FA package be sent directly to me?

 Money from your financial aid package will be sent to DIT and disbursed to your account.
 First, we will apply the money to your tuition and other education expenses charged to your account like gear and the physical.
-After this money has been applied to these charges, any additional money remaining will be given to you in the form of a check, or multiple checks, throughout the program.
+After this money has been applied to these charges, any additional money remaining will be given to you by direct deposit throughout the program.

 While going through training at the Divers Institute of Technology, I was impressed with the willingness of the staff to work with students as individuals; I never felt that I was just a number.
 I left DIT with the skills needed and the confidence to be successful in my career.
 I continue to have opportunities I attribute in large part to the staff and instructors – many of whom are still available to share their advice and experience with myself and other alumni.